TrecApps/TcAnagame/README.md

 #### GLFW

+This Dependency is used to ensure that OpenGL can be used in a Windowed-Environment

 1. From `cloneDir`, clone GLFW by typing `git clone https://github.com/glfw/glfw.git`
 2. cd into the `glfw` folder.
 3. Run `sudo apt-get install cmake xorg-dev libglu1-mesa-dev`.
 You'll need them to build glfw